Click the university name for information on admissions, courses, status of accreditation, and more

 Health Policy and Management

 Proper management techniques and policy analysis may be taught to students taking this class.
 Ethics, diversity, and personnel management may also be a large portion of focus.
-Health policy and management seeks to instruct students on how to manage a public health-related team in terms of proper business practices and organizational concerns.
+Health policy and management seek to instruct students on how to manage a public health-related team in terms of proper business practices and organizational concerns.

-Doctorate Programs in Community Health
+Doctorate Programs in Community Health and Health Promotion

-Curriculum for DPH in Community Health Programs
+Curriculum for Doctorate Degrees in Community Health and Health Promotion

 Some Ph.D. programs require that students complete around 60 credit hours in order to graduate.
 Depending on the university and the concentration, the classes that students take in this degree program may be different than others in similar degree programs.
-Doctorate degree programs usually require a lot of independent class and field work, most of which takes place working in a real-life setting.
+Doctorate degree programs usually require a lot of independent class and fieldwork, most of which takes place working in a real-life setting.

 Foundations of Epidemiology